zhongqi1112/Conway-Game-of-Life/README.md

 ### Installation

-- C++ IDE: I rececommend [Visual Studio ](https://visualstudio.microsoft.com/vs/), you could also use [Qt Creator](https://www.qt.io/), a good IDE for GUI, or other IDEs you like to use.
+- `C++ IDE`: I rececommend [Visual Studio ](https://visualstudio.microsoft.com/vs/), you could also use [Qt Creator](https://www.qt.io/), a good IDE for GUI, or other IDEs you like to use.
-- GUI Library: We are using SFML for this GUI, you could download the library [SFML download page](https://www.sfml-dev.org/download.php).
+- `GUI Library`: We are using SFML for this GUI, you could download the library [SFML download page](https://www.sfml-dev.org/download.php).
 After download it, you should visit the [tutorial page](https://www.sfml-dev.org/learn.php) to learn how to import SFML lib to your IDE.
 Also, there is a [youtube video ](https://www.youtube.com/watch?v=axIgxBQVBg0) teach us how to follow the tutorial, I recommend you watch this video, it will make your life easier.

 ### Run